PantherXOS/wiki.pantherx.org/Installation-guide.md

 ---
 ---

-You will ocassionally see a `$` before a command.
+You will occasionally see a `$` before a command.
 This is mostly to differentiate the input (what you type), from the output, the computer provides.

 Here's an example: